valkey-io/valkey-rfc/ValkeyJSON.md

 JSON.DEL <key> [path]
 ```

-* key - required, Redis key of document type
+* key - required, JSON key.
 * path - optional, a JSON path.
-Defaults to the root path if not provided
+Defaults to the root path if not provided.

 ##### Return

 * Number of elements deleted.
-* 0 if the Redis key does not exist.
+* 0 if the JSON key does not exist.
 * 0 if the JSON path is invalid or does not exist.

 #### JSON.FORGET